aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 ### GameLiftExampleResources Stack

   * a **FlexMatch Matchmaking Rule Set** that defines a single team with 4 to 10 players and a requirement for the player skill levels to be within a distance of 10.
 All players will have the same skill level in the example that is stored in DynamoDB by the backend service.
-There is also an expansion to relax the rules to minimum of 2 players after 10 seconds.
-When you connect with 2 clients, you will see this 10 second delay before the expansion is activated.
+There is also an expansion to relax the rules to minimum of 2 players after 5 seconds.
+When you connect with 2 clients, you will see this 5 second delay before the expansion is activated.
+The FlexMatch Rule Set also defines a latency requirement of < 50ms for the clients.
+This is relaxed to 200ms after 10 seconds.
+The clients make HTTPS requests to Amazon endpoints to measure their latency and send this data to the backend which forwards it to the matchmaker.
   * a **FlexMatch Matchmaking Configuration** that uses the Rule Set and routes game session placement requests to the Queue.
   * a **GameLift Queue** that is used to place game sessions on the GameLift Fleet.
-In the example we have a single fleet but you could have multiple Fleets within the Region (for example a Spot Fleet and a failover On-Demand Fleet for cost optimization) as well as Fleets in different Regions to support players globally.
+In the example we have a single fleet behind the Queue and it has two Regional locations (home Region and one secondary Region Location).
+You could have multiple Fleets within the Home Region (for example a Spot Fleet and a failover On-Demand Fleet for cost optimization).
+The queue has latency configuration for selecting the best Region for each group of players generated by FlexMatch based on their latency.
   * a **GameLift Fleet** that sits behind the Queue and uses the latest game server build uploaded by the `deployBuildAndUpdateGameLiftResources.sh` script.
-The fleet runs on Amazon Linux 2 and there are two game server processes running on each instance.
+The Fleet has two Regional locations and runs on Amazon Linux 2 and there are two game server processes running on each instance.
 The ports for the processes are defined as parameters to the game server process and matching ports are enabled for inbound traffic to the fleet.
 You can pack more game servers on each instance based on the instance size and the resource requirements of your server.
 Our example uses C5.Large instance type which is a good starting point for compute intensive workloads.

 ## Serverless Backend Service